[Agenda] Migrants, Romania, and dirty banks on EU's mind This WEEK

 Romania is to take over the EU presidency from Austria on 1 January.

-But its EU chairmanship, its first one since it joined the bloc, could be a messy one, amid reports of botched preparations, anti-EU tantrums, and EU concern on government abuse of rule of law.
+But its EU chairmanship, its first one since it joined the bloc, could be messy, amid reports of botched preparations, anti-EU tantrums, and EU concern on government abuse of rule of law.

 EU criticism of Romania was "revolting", its prime minister, Viorica Dancila, said last month, as she sits down for Wednesday's ceremonial European Commission lunch.

-She spoke the same day that a senior MP in Bucharest literally stuck up his middle fingers to Brussels when it raised alarm that Dancila's crew had "reversed" anti-corruption reforms and "undermined" court independence.
+A senior MP in Bucharest also stuck up his middle fingers to Brussels when it raised alarm that Dancila's crew had "reversed" anti-corruption reforms and "undermined" court independence.

-The EU has taken even firmer steps against Hungary and Poland on abuse of rule of law, with MEPs from the civil liberties committee to give results in Brussels on Monday of their recent visit to Warsaw.
+The EU has taken even firmer steps against Hungary and Poland on abuse of rule of law, with MEPs from the civil liberties committee to brief in Brussels on Monday of their recent visit to Warsaw.

-But Europe will be washing its dirty laundry in public more broadly on Tuesday, when EU finance ministers are to adopt a new "action plan" to combat money-laundering.
+But Europe will be washing its dirty laundry in public more broadly on Tuesday, when EU finance ministers adopt a new "action plan" to combat money-laundering.

 Bank scandals